-Following our IPO in April 2013, we have granted all equity awards pursuant to the 2013 plan, with the exception of inducement grants made subject to the terms of the 2013 plan, but granted outside of the 2013 plan, in accordance with Nasdaq Stock Market rules.
+Following our initial public offering in April 2013, we have granted all equity awards pursuant to the 2013 Plan, with the exception of inducement grants made subject to the terms of the 2013 Plan, but granted outside of the 2013 Plan, in accordance with Nasdaq Stock Market rules.
 All options are granted with a per share exercise price equal to no less than the fair market value of a share of our common stock on the date of grant of each award.
-Generally, our stock option awards vest over a four-year period and RSUs vest over a three or four-year period.
+Generally, our stock option awards vest over a four-year period.